 - You can't identify the cause

-If you can see a visible reason for your cat's limp such as bleeding, swelling, or the limb is hanging in a strange way, don't wait 24 hours, you need to call your vet immediately to prevent infection or keep the condition from getting worse.
+If you can see a visible reason for your cat's limp such as bleeding, swelling, or the limb hanging strangely, don't wait 24 hours, you need to call your vet immediately to prevent infection or keep the condition from getting worse.
 You should also call your vet if you aren't sure how to manage the situation, your vet will be able to give you advice on the actions you should take next.